Food processing and packaging equipment appraisals.

 What drives the number

 Stainless, washdown-rated, food-grade equipment holds value because it can move into another food plant; non-sanitary gear cannot, and trades accordingly.
-Throughput, format flexibility and documented condition matter.
-Integration cuts both ways: a custom continuous line is highly productive in place but costly to relocate, so its orderly liquidation value can sit well below its contribution to a working plant, while standalone machines from known builders have a deeper buyer pool.
-Ammonia refrigeration carries de-install and compliance considerations a buyer prices in.
+Throughput, format flexibility and documented maintenance each move the number.
+Integration cuts both ways.
+A custom continuous line is highly productive where it sits but costly to relocate, so its orderly liquidation value can sit well below what it contributes to a working plant.
+Standalone machines from known builders sell into a deeper buyer pool.
+Ammonia refrigeration adds de-install cost and regulatory obligations that buyers price in.

 Read the full breakdown: what food processing equipment is worth →